mathesar-foundation/mathesar-wiki/team/worklogs/mukesh.md

 - Had a day off
 - Sync with varsha

-## 2023-07-11
+## 2023-07-07

-- Started writing email for the potential solution for simplifying Installation.
-Couln't complete before the meeting
+- Filter out the installation solutions specific for the targeted groups
-- Attend Installation IV meeting
+- Sync with Brent
-- Sync call with Rajat to discuss Internationalization implementation in Django templates.
+- Core Team event